 Sue: It’s Patrick Troughton!

 Nicol: This is black and white.
-I’m not watching this if it’s in black and white.
+I’m not watching this if it’s black and white.

-Sue: Hang on a minute, something isn’t right.
+Sue: Hang on a minute, something isn’t right here.

-Nicol: Yes, I know.
+Nicol: I know.
 I was expecting Colin Baker.

 Sue: He’s old.
 This Doctor shouldn’t have grey hair.
-This doesn’t make any sense.
+This doesn’t make any sense at all.

 Me: I’ll explain later.